na-na-hi/renget/archive/how2playba.md

 You level up ur EX and regular skills based on raids and (to a lesser degree) PvP.
 You can get by with only levels and equipment in PvE stuff.
 You get the biggest return on investment (ROI) by upgrading ur DPS.
 Upgrading ur healers or buffers is also good, since you can use them in every damage type/colour.
 Tanks are generally fine with just levels and gear (specifically the 2nd equipment slot), so you can skimp out on their EX and regular skills.

+Early on you prioritise: Levels > Gear > Skills

 If you want to plan ahead with your investments, you can use [the planner](https://justin163.com/planner/) to see how much you exactly need.
 ![Seeing your cool stuff](https://i.imgur.com/i1aXm3X.png)